tvieregge/notes/information_doesnt_want_to_be_free.md

 Corollary: strict liability doesn't scale.
 Ex: Twitter had 6000 tweets/sec, if 1/100 of a % were infringing on copyright twitter would be liable for > 1BB/min

+Notice and take down (NaTD) seems like a happy medium, but everyone involved dislike it.
+It's a large (impossible) burden on copyright holders to search everywhere for everything, the hosting provider has to deal with all the requests and the content creators git hit falsely with no recourse.
+It also leads to censorship in the form of fake take-down requests.
+Examples include police dept taking down videos of them committing illegal acts etc. See "The Chilling Effects Clearinghouse"

+The entertainment industry pushes for "More intermediary liability, with fewer checks and balance" in SOPA, PIPA etc.

+How are they doing ^:
+ * hosting provider: would be liable for infringing content they serve, similar to cable companies
+ * linkers: would be liable if they link to an infringing site
+ * ISPs: more restrictions, "Three Strikes" etc.
+ * search engines: similar to linkers
+ * payment processors + ad networks: required to stop payments to *accused* infringers
+ * registrars: seize domains
+ * DNS: suspend DNS for sites
+ * proxies: onion and similar would be illegal
+ * tech creators: possibly require licenses for ephemeral copies (i.e. in RAM)

+Currently much of the above is possible, but requires going through courts/arbitrators.
+These would be streamlined, removing much of the oversight and encouraging the intermediaries, which are private companies, to act as gatekeepers.

+Prev point makes it harder for intermediaries, which means less of them and they'll be more entrenched.
+This makes it harder and more expensive for content creators as the gatekeepers have more power. _Disorganized channels are good for creators._

+Creator's ability to make a living is tied to two things:
+ * negotiation leverage with whoever controls channels to your audience
+ * how easy it is for potential customers to discover your work Increasing intermediaries liability makes this worse.

+### Doctorow's Third Law
+Information Doesn't Want to Be Free, People Do

+The main fight in copyright and the internet isn't about content creators or any company, it's about a free and open internet.

+Copyright has it's place, but that place is with industry not the individual.
+You wouldn't want to get the SEC involved when buying a friend lunch.

+Associating copying with industry used to work, but with the internet this no longer works.
+If a kid doodles some fan fiction it no lawyers should get involved, and this wasn't a problem pre internet as no one would know, now it's much easier to see the infractions and copyright bots don't discriminate.

+It's impossible to control copying in a similar way to how it is impossible to control lending money for lunch.
+This doesn't mean that copyright is dead, in the same way it doesn't mean financial regulating is dead.

+Copyright should be used to regulate industry activity, not cultural.

+The internet is making the distribution of wealth in the entertainment industry more even.

+A few studies have shown that internet access improves quality of life in almost every way.
+Pg 107-108

+A censor wall won't work for anything.
+ * Requires looking at all traffic, aka spying on everyone
+ * Are easy to get around -> have to keep the list of blocked sites secret or it's just advertising -> no oversight